aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 ### AL2

 {{% alert title="Note" color="primary" %}}
-Note that Karpenter will automatically generate a call to the /etc/eks/bootstrap.sh script as part of its generated UserData.
-When using amiFamily AL2 you should not call this script yourself in .spec.userData.
+Note that Karpenter will automatically generate a call to the `/etc/eks/bootstrap.sh` script as part of its generated UserData.
+When using `amiFamily: AL2` you should not call this script yourself in `.spec.userData`.
 If you need to, use the [Custom AMI family]({{< ref "./nodeclasses/#custom" >}}) instead.
 {{% /alert %}}

 ```bash